boyanborisov/linkit_picker_solr/README.txt

 Linkit Picker is an extention to Linkit and Linkit picker (http://drupal.org/project/linkit and http://drupal.org/project/linkit_picker).
 Linkit Picker Solr adds the possibility to "browse" apache solr documents.

-Currenlty this module depende of apachesolr_views module and a lot of patches which are still waiting in the issue queue.
+Currenlty this module dependes of apachesolr_views module and a lot of patches which are still waiting in the issue queue.
 Please, see below:

 projects[apachesolr_views][type] = "module"